 I planned my answers, knew the key facts, expanded on the main ideas with some additional knowledge and kept my writing concise and to the point.
 All of this paid off and I achieved the degree classification I wanted.

-If you are fed up with an essay, your dissertation or revision, take a break, talk it over with a friend and go back to it in 20 minutes time.
-Last of all, good luck!
+If you’re fed up with writing your essay, your dissertation or revision, take a break, talk it over with a friend and go back to it in 20 minutes time.
+Finally, good luck!

-Remember, it's not simply your grade though that will get you into the career you want.
+Remember, it's not simply your grade that will determine the career you wish to pursue.
 You'll need some legal work experience!
 Head over to our Legal Opportunities section for a list of options.